Bengalis: Sport and games

-Football is the most popular sports among Bengalis.
+Football is one of the most popular sports among Bengalis.
 Bengal is the home to Asia's oldest football league, Calcutta Football League and the fourth oldest cup tournament in the world, Durand Cup.
 East Bengal and Mohun Bagan are the biggest clubs in the region and subsequently India, and among the biggest in Asia.
 East Bengal and Mohun Bagan participate in Kolkata Derby, which is the biggest sports derby in Asia.
 Mohun Bagan, founded in 1889, is the oldest native football club of Bengal.
 The club is primarily supported by the Ghotis, who are the native inhabitants of West Bengal.
 East Bengal, on the contrary, was founded on 1 August 1920 and is a club Primarily supported by the ethnic eastern Bengalis.
 Mohun Bagan's first major victory was in 1911, when the team defeated an English club known as the Yorkshire Regiment to win the IFA Shield.
 In 2003, East Bengal became the first Indian club to win a major international trophy in the form of ASEAN Club Championship.
-While Mohun Bagan currently holds the most amount of national titles (6 in total), East Bengal is the stronger side in the Kolkata derby, having won 138 out of a total of 391 matches in which these two teams participited.
+While Mohun Bagan currently holds the most national titles (6 in total), East Bengal is the stronger side in the Kolkata derby, having won 138 out of a total of 391 matches in which these two teams participited.
 East Bengal also takes the crown for having won the most major trophies in India (109 compared to the 105 of Mohun Bagan).
 Mohammed Salim of Calcutta became the first South Asian to play for a European football club in 1936.
 In his two appearances for Celtic F.C., he played the entire matches barefoot and scored several goals.
-In 2015, Hamza Choudhury became the first Bengali to play in the Premier League and is predicted to be the first British Asian to play for the England national football team.

-Bengalis are very competitive when it comes to board and home games such as Pachisi and its modern counterpart Ludo, as well as Latim, Carrom Board, Chor-Pulish, Kanamachi and Chess.
+Bengalis are very competitive when it comes to board and home games such as pachisi and its modern counterpart ludo, as well as latim, carrom board, chor-pulish, kanamachi and chess.
 Rani Hamid is one of the most successful chess players in the world, winning championships in Asia and Europe multiple times.
 Ramnath Biswas was a revolutionary soldier who embarked on three world tours on a bicycle in the 19th century.